fagerli93/SquadJS/README.md

  * `rconPort` - The RCON port of the server.
  * `rconPassword` - The RCON password of the server.
  * `logReaderMode` - `tail` will read from a local log file. `ftp` will read from a remote log file.
- * `logDir` - The folder where your Squad logs are saved.
-Most likely will be `C:/servers/squad_server/SquadGame/Saved/Logs`
  * `ftpPort` - The FTP port of the server.
 Only required for `ftp` `logReaderMode`.
  * `ftpUser` - The FTP user of the server.
 Only required for `ftp` `logReaderMode`.
  * `ftpPassword` - The FTP password of the server.
 Only required for `ftp` `logReaderMode`.